VRConservation/geosp/chapters/01_intro.md

 ## Chapters

-The book will contain (some chapters are still in draft) the following chapters:
+The book will contain (some chapters are still being developed) the following chapters:

 1. **FOSS**.
 This is an introduction to Free and open-source software and a little about my journey in this field and my use of these tools.
 2. **GEE**.
 Google Earth Engine is an incredible resource for its large data catalog and cloud-based geospatial analysis.
 This chapter provides some quick tips and steps to get started.